 The source of our water is groundwater from two wells located in the community.
 The wells draw from the Floridan aquifer, one of the world's most protected sources.
 Our water is chlorinated for disinfection purposes.
-In 2016 the Department of Environmental Protection performed a Source Water Assessment on our system to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one potential source of contamination identified with a low level of concern.
-The assessment results are available of the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+In 2016 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.